 Micro and Macro Economy in 2022

-In the last decade, the world has changed dramatically.
-From a macro economic point of view, we’ve seen the rise and fall of the Great Recession.
+The world has changed dramatically in the last decade.
+From a macroeconomic point of view, we’ve seen the rise and fall of the Great Recession.

-But the micro and macro economy are not the only factors affecting our daily lives.
-Some factors affect the global economic environment, which may be a key factor impacting our future.
+However, the micro and macro economy are not the only factors affecting our daily lives.
+Some factors affect the global economic environment and may be key factors impacting our future.

 We have reached a turning point in history, as our economy is affected by external forces such as wars and natural disasters.
 The economy has been on a roller coaster ride since 2012, and it seems like the world is stuck in a recession.
 People are losing their jobs and homes and struggling to pay the bills.
 Many people have lost hope in the system that was once a beacon of light for them.
 Many are starting to see the effects of the “global economy”.